How Cold Lasers and Low-Level Lasers Work to Relieve Pain

 Cold lasers can stimulate all types of cells, including muscle, ligaments, nerves and cartilage.
 This stimulation of light energy works similar to photosynthesis in plants, as it is absorbed and interacts with light-sensitive components in the body’s cells.
 The treatment promotes the body’s natural healing — which may have been impeded through the tissue damage — by stimulating mitochondria and encouraging the cells to produce more ATP.

-As a non-invasive procedure, LLLT can be performed at an outpatient clinic, providing a distinct advantage over traditional laser surgery.
+As a non-invasive, low-intensity therapy procedure, LLLT can be performed at an outpatient clinic, providing a distinct advantage over traditional laser surgery.
 There is no recovery time and no side effects, which makes LLLT an attractive treatment option for a variety of conditions, including:

 - Low Back Pain